-Note: While Amazon has proclaimed support for national sales tax reform, its lobbyists have pushed to eliminate exemptions for retailers that sell small volumes online.
-As of 2011, Amazon wanted businesses with as little as $150,000 in annual sales to collect sales tax on interstate transactions.
-Since all major proposals exempt businesses up to $1 million in sales, this really was opposition to reform.
+Note: While Amazon has long proclaimed support for national sales tax reform, for many years its lobbyists pushed to eliminate exemptions for retailers that sell small volumes online (Amazon wanted businesses with as little as $150,000 in annual sales to collect sales tax on interstate transactions).
+Since all major proposals exempt businesses up to $1 million in sales, this effectively was opposition to passage of any reform.
 As of 2013, Amazon seemed to be changing its position on the exemption.

 While obstructionism is one potential motivation, we also suspect Amazon aims to become a/the major provider of sales tax administration services to small businesses.
 The lower the threshold and the larger the number of small businesses forced to collect sales tax, the greater Amazon’s potential new profit channel.
 Meanwhile, two legal scholars writing for State Tax Notes recently argued the special deals cut by some states to exempt Amazon from sales tax collection are unconstitutional.

 Amazon isn’t shy about exploiting its advantage; the company previously generated a firestorm by encouraging customers to exploit physical retailers as showrooms, then purchase from Amazon.

 Richard Prem, Amazon’s VP for Indirect Taxes and Tax Reporting, told a conference of state tax officials: “We don’t consider [not collecting] tax as a competitive advantage.”
 The corporation’s 2008 Annual Report (p.
 14) rebuts his claim: